In The Field

 Poverty is rampant here and visible in the condition of houses, clothing, and general health.
 Prostitution is also common here because of the high volume of truck traffic associated with the sugar cane plantations and trade between Mozambique.
 There are few other opportunities for employment.
 A woman who chooses to become a ‘sex worker’ here can make more in a day that most people here will see all month.
 The lack of choices leading to the final decision to sell yourself to be able to afford basic necessities like food and shelter speaks volumes of the general condition of this area.

 Drinking water is sourced from the river or irrigation canals.
 Even gathering water from the river is dangerous as crocodiles are present and periodically do take people collecting water.
-The river water is at times obviously polluted from the sugar mills upstream, but is always polluted from run off from the fields and animal and human faecal matter.
-Water borne illnesses are common here.
+The river water is at times obviously polluted from the sugar mills upstream but is always polluted from run off from the fields and animal and human fecal matter.
+Waterborne illnesses are common here.
 Simple purification methods are financially out of the reach of most residents: bleach or extra firewood for boiling water are commodities beyond the financial reach of most.

 While there is government mandated free primary education, there are no primary schools in or close to Maphiveni.
 The closest functional public health centre is in Siteki (Good Shepherd Hospital) approximately 50 km (31 miles) distant.

 Maphiveni and Vuvulane are isolated and marginalized: there are very few services offered (infrequently) by either government or NGO’s.